SkillsFundingAgency/das-provider-relationships/README.md

 ##### Add Certificates

-Execute DevInstall.ps1 as an admin to import required certificates into their appropriate store locations.
+Execute DevInstall.ps1 as an admin to import required certificates into their appropriate store locations. - get latest idp cert and password from azure storage.

 ##### Create Azure Service Bus dead letter queue (optional)